Spleen Qi Tonic - Gui Pi Tang Modified

 Other Ingredients: 30% Certified Organic Brown Rice Flour

 Warning: This formula has not been evaluated for use in pregnant or nursing women.
 Contra-indicated for those with extreme dryness due to Yin Deficient Heat.
-As always, check with your doctor before starting any new diet, excercise, or supplements program.
+As always, check with your doctor before starting any new diet, exercise, or supplements program.

 Keep Out of Reach of Children.